NicoTomasin/NicoTomasin/README.md

 ## I am Nico

 I am a full stack programmer and co-founder of <a href="https://www.crypronotify.me">Crypronotify.me</a>, currently living in Argentina while pursuing a degree at university.
 Technology and innovation are my passions, and they drive my work in the programming industry.
 With a keen eye for detail and a deep understanding of various programming languages and tools, I consider myself a rising star in the field.
 In my free time, I love to keep up with the latest tech trends and explore new technologies to stay ahead of the curve.
-I am excited to make waves in the tech industry in the years to come, and I can't wait to see where my programming journey takes me
+I am excited to make waves in the tech industry in the years to come, and I can't wait to see where my programming journey takes me.

 <div align="centre">